 ride dealing with spamming, zoning, and meter gimmicks.
 To me, learning how to

 and spamming in such condensed environments does not seem fun, and winning by such cheap

 never satisfy me either.
 Simply put, I prefer more honest fighting games.

-making characters do cool things without any skill involved, will most likely love Injustice
+in fighting games, and want characters to do cool things without any skill

-does.
-It's just that the type of "skills" one would build to become a
+"type of skills" one would build to become a

-good Injustice 2 player will not likely translate to other fighting
+good Injustice 2 player will likely not translate to any other fighting

 games.
-On the flipside, skills that players build in other (more technically
+On the flipside, skills players build in other (more technically

-sound) fighting games translate nicely to Injustice 2...
-Catch my
+sound) fighting games will translate nicely to Injustice 2... catch my

 Injustice 2 strikes me as 2017's "Welcome to Fighting Games" starter pack for